Narsil/trie-rs/README.md

 # trie-rs

+This is a personal project so not on crate.io, there are too many trie packages over there.

 Very simple trie implementation to have fast implementations of:
  - `common_prefix_search`: give every item in the trie that is a prefix of the query